-Multifamily High Rise (MFHR) Protocols

 Multifamily High Rise (MFHR)

-Annual energy and summer coincident peak demand savings for MFHR construction projects (4–6 stories) shall be calculated from the EPA Project Submittal document, 'As-Built Performance Path Calculator' (PPC).
+Annual energy and summer coincident peak demand savings for MFHR construction projects (4–6 stories) shall be calculated from the Energy Star Performance Path Calculator (PPC).
 The PPC captures outputs from eQuest modeling software.
 Coincident peak demand is calculated only for the following end uses: space cooling, lighting, and ventilation.
 Clothes washer data cannot be parsed out of the PPC "Misc Equip' field.
 RNC coincident factors are applied to the MFHR demand savings.

 Energy and demand savings are calculated using the following equations: